 Public Health and Economic Consequences of Delayed Vaccination Schedules

-Anne Mobley Butler, Instructor, School of Medicine
+Anne Mobley Butler, Instructor, Division of Infectious Disease, Department of Medicine, School of Medicine

 The recommended vaccine schedule is safe and effective, yet over 10% of parents intentionally delay vaccines for their children.
 As a first step in understanding the public health and economic consequences of delayed vaccine schedules, this study characterizes vaccination schedules among infants and collects clinicians’ feedback about the impact of childhood vaccine schedules on vaccine-preventable diseases, healthcare utilization, and costs.